 Upgrading your home air filter during wildfire season is another helpful option.
 Choosing a new air filter means choosing a new MERV level.
 MERV ratings simply offer consumers a standardized efficiency scale to compare air filters.
 The standard in most home builds is a low-efficiency filter, falling somewhere between MERV 1-4, according to the Environmental Protection Agency (EPA).
 Medium-efficiency filters, MERV 5-8, provide significant air quality improvements while higher-efficiency MERV 9-12 filters are a considerable air quality upgrade.

 However, the clear winner for healthy indoor air are the highest level: MERV 13-16 filters.
-These air filters remove smaller particles more effectively and remove smaller-sized particles.
+These air filters remove smaller particles more effectively.
 MERV-13 or higher is also the clear winner to improve indoor air quality during wildfire events.
 EPA, along with many other air quality experts and environmental health groups recommend MERV-13 or higher to directly address wildfire smoke indoors.
 Higher-efficiency air filters work for smoke pollution because they effectively capture fine particulate matter in wildfire smoke.

 If your area is prone to wildfires, have an extra air filter on hand.
 Do not underestimate the power of wildfire smoke.
 It’s better to be prepared in the long-run!